ShaneCurcuru/menotomymatters/_pages/meetings.md

   caption: "Photo: [**Curtis Macnewton / Unsplash**](https://unsplash.com/@curtismacnewton)"
 ---

-Wondering what the Redevelopment Board (ARB) has been doing?
+Wondering what the Redevelopment Board (ARB) or Select Board have been doing?
 Find it hard to navigate the town's website to get to the details of what's happening in board meetings?
 Try my new meeting tracker, making following along with current and past committee meetings in town simpler!

 See my [guide to all the town hall committees](/townhall/)!
 {: .pullrightbox .notice--info }